 Career Collaborator is a UNSW wide mentoring program.
-The program is open to all UNSW staff, you do not need endorsement from your manager or anyone in your team the program is open to anyone who is interested in being a mentor or receiving mentoring - all you need is a ZID.
-We hope this program will enable you to connect with peers across UNSW to have meaningful conversations about your career.
+The program is open to all UNSW staff, partners and affiliates you do not need endorsement from your manager or anyone in your team the program is open to anyone who is interested in being a mentor or receiving mentoring.
+We hope this program will enable you to connect with peers across UNSW and UNSW broader network to have meaningful conversations about your career.
 Within this peer to peer mentoring network we encourage traditional mentoring, peer to peer mentoring and reverse mentoring.